pcafstockf/oag-tools/README.md

 * Supports client / server, and node / browser, for various frameworks.
 * Opinionated, but highly customizable.
-* Does not require, but strongly encourages. the use of Dependency Injection.
+* Does not require, but strongly encourages, the use of Dependency Injection.

 NOTE:
 This is first draft documentation.
 Please feel free to make suggestions and look for more to come.